Lessons from the Decade – Henderson International Income

 Diversification – A way of spreading risk by mixing different types of assets/asset classes in a portfolio.
 It is based on the assumption that the prices of the different assets will behave differently in a given scenario.
 Assets with low correlation should provide the most diversification.

-Higher yieldings bonds are issued by companies that may have greater difficulty in repaying their financial obligations.
+- Higher yieldings bonds are issued by companies that may have greater difficulty in repaying their financial obligations.
 High yield bonds are not traded as frequently as government bonds and therefore may be more difficult to trade in distressed markets.

-The portfolio allows the manager to use options for revenue enhancement purposes.
+- The portfolio allows the manager to use options for revenue enhancement purposes.
 Options can be volatile and may result in a capital loss.

-Global portfolios may include some exposure to Emerging Markets, which tend to be less stable than more established markets and can be affected by local political and economic conditions, reliability of trading systems, buying and selling practices and financial reporting standards.
+- Global portfolios may include some exposure to Emerging Markets, which tend to be less stable than more established markets and can be affected by local political and economic conditions, reliability of trading systems, buying and selling practices and financial reporting standards.

-Where the trust invests in assets which are denominated in currencies other than the base currency then currency exchange rate movements may cause the value of investments to fall as well as rise.
+- Where the Company invests in assets which are denominated in currencies other than the base currency then currency exchange rate movements may cause the value of investments to fall as well as rise.

-This trust is suitable to be used as one component in several in a diversified investment portfolio.
-Investors should consider carefully the proportion of their portfolio invested into this trust.
+- This Company is suitable to be used as one component in several in a diversified investment portfolio.
+Investors should consider carefully the proportion of their portfolio invested into this Company.

-Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times.
+- Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times.

-The trust could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the trust.
+- The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company.

-Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
+- Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result.

-The return on your investment is directly related to the prevailing market price of the trust’s shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the trust.
-As a result losses (or gains) may be higher or lower than those of the trust’s assets.
+- The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
+As a result losses (or gains) may be higher or lower than those of the Company's assets.

-The trust may use gearing as part of its investment strategy.
-If the trust utilises its ability to gear, the profits and losses incured by the trust can be greater than those of a trust that does not use gearing.
+- The Company may use gearing as part of its investment strategy.
+If the Company utilises its ability to gear, the profits and losses incured by the Company can be greater than those of a Company that does not use gearing.

-All or part of the trust's management fee is taken from its capital.
+- All or part of the Company's management fee is taken from its capital.
 While this allows more income to be paid, it may also restrict capital growth or even result in capital erosion over time.